-Ms. Monica Taylor
+Ms. Monica A. Taylor

 Governor’s Office of Human Trafficking Prevention